rsgrafx/TestingTalk/README.md

 ## Testing and GenServers

-Here is an example of testing a Module that uses GenServer behaviour.

 What we have access in Elixir by virtue Erlang is the ability to build a lot of isolated functional cores that communicate with each other.
 We encapsulate this functionality in processes.
 How do we ensure these processes we create are behaving correctly.
 How do we test them.

+> #### Here is an example of testing a module with GenServer behaviour.

 [GenServer Test](https://github.com/rsgrafx/TestingTalk/blob/master/genserver_testing/test/lib/password_lock_test.exs)

 [Module with GenServer Behaviour](https://github.com/rsgrafx/TestingTalk/blob/master/genserver_testing/lib/genserver_testing.ex)

 ## Testing in Phoenix

+Disclaimer: Testing in Phoenix a topic that warrants its own talk.
+This is just an overview.

 > #### Guess what - Phoenix is a just another mix application.
 Phoenix includes modules that make use of `ExUnit.CaseTemplate` to group functionality for testing things built from different parts of the framework.
 ---